 Responding to these anti-trust complaints, Google said that its products “increased choice for European consumers and promote competition.”
 In the next few weeks, the company added, it will deliver a detailed response to the Commission’s complaints.

 Commenting on this news, Simon said: “Google search, and what influences its algorithms, are widely unknown but are based as far as we know on human needs and are a reflection of our previous searches.
-To prove anti-completive behavior will be difficult.”
+To prove anti-completive behaviour will be difficult.”

 Continuing, he noted: “Google also provides many products free such as Maps, developer tools and Gmail… which competitors such as Bing have similar versions of, but yet are less popular.
 Because of this, it’s worth considering the impact of penalizing a company which continues to lead the way in terms of innovation.”